Ribaltator/Proyectile-flight-mechanics/README.md

 # Proyectile-flight-mechanics
-Flight path simulation of proyectiles
+Flight path simulation of proyectiles using Matlab/Simulink